The Social Media Ban: Staying informed

 What platforms are being banned?

-While the specifics are still being confirmed, the ban is expected to impact most of the major platforms like Snapchat, TikTok, Instagram, Facebook, and X.
+We don't have a list of the platforms yet, but the government says that it will likely include most of the major platforms like Snapchat, TikTok, Instagram, Facebook, and X.

 What are these exemptions I hear about?